 TCP/UDP Port: When you choose UDP/TCP Port as your preferred QCE Type, you can further specify TCP/UDP Port by selecting "Specific" or "Range" from the pull-down menu.
 "Specific" allows you to assign "TCP/UDP Port No.".
-On the other hand, "Range" allows you to assign TCP/UDP Port Range" field.
+On the other hand, "Range" allows you to assign TCP/UDP port range in "TCP/UDP Port Range" field.